Verified

 About EHN Bellwood Nova Scotia

-EHN Bellwood Nova Scotia specializes in providing holistic, evidence-based treatment for addiction, trauma and mental health.
+EHN Bellwood Nova Scotia specializes in providing holistic, evidence-based treatment for both addiction and mental health.
 The average length of the program is 7 weeks, although longer stays are available.
 EHN Bellwood Nova Scotia focuses on treating the person as a whole.
 They create individually tailored recovery plans for each client.
 Treatment can include individual counseling, physical exercise, cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), 12-Step facilitation, and relapse prevention.

 Read More